-16 Remuneration paid to management board members
+16. Remuneration paid to management board members

-The general meeting is authorised to adopt resolutions about the remuneration to be paid to the management board, except where the company's articles of association designate a different corporate body (e.g., the supervisory board).
-For Dutch listed companies, the Corporate Governance Code's point of departure is that this authority should be conferred on the supervisory board.
-See also Chapter 27 that discusses the management board members of Dutch listed companies.
+The general meeting is authorised to adopt resolutions on the remuneration to be paid to the management board members, except where the company's articles of association designate a different corporate body (e.g. the supervisory board).
+For Dutch listed companies, the Corporate Governance Code stipulates that this authority should be conferred on the supervisory board (see chapter 27: Management board members of Dutch listed companies).

 A non-listed NV must have a remuneration policy.
-The remuneration to be paid must be determined in line with a remuneration policy adopted by the general meeting.
+The remuneration to be paid must be determined in line with the remuneration policy, to be adopted by the general meeting.
 The works council has the right to determine a position in advance on the remuneration policy and then explain this position at the general meeting.
 The absence of a position of the works council does not affect the decision-making regarding the remuneration policy.

-For Dutch listed NV's and BV's, the remuneration policy must be submitted to the general meeting for adoption at least once every four years.
-A majority of 3⁄4 of the votes cast is required, unless the articles of association prescribe a larger majority.
-The works council has a right to be consulted3 in adopting the policy.
+NV's and BV's with a listing on a regulated market (which does not include the New York Stock Exchange or the Nasdaq Global Select Market) must have a remuneration policy and submit this to the general meeting for adoption at least once every four years.
+A majority of at least 75% of the votes cast is required, unless the articles of association prescribe a lower majority.
+The works council has a right to be consulted5 in adopting the policy.
 The remuneration policy must be clear and easy to understand.
-Furthermore, the remuneration policy must contain a number of elements,4 such as an explanation of the way in which the policy contributes to the company strategy, the long-term interests and the sustainability of the company.
-In addition, a remuneration report must be drawn up each year with an overview of all remunerations awarded or owed to individual management board members.5 The remuneration policy must be submitted each year to the general meeting for an advisory vote.
+Furthermore, the remuneration policy must contain a number of elements6, such as an explanation of the way in which the policy contributes to the company's strategy, the long-term interests and the sustainability of the company.
+In addition, a remuneration report must be drawn up each year with an overview of all remunerations awarded or owed to individual management board members.7 The remuneration report must be submitted each year to the general meeting for an advisory vote.